 Films can be submitted in the following categories:

 - Animated Short* (films created outside of educational programmes)

 - Animated Student Short* (films finished while the maker was enrolled in an educational program)

-- Commissioned Animation (films commissioned by a third party)
+- Commissioned Animation (films commissioned by a third party).
+This includes music videos.

 - Animated Documentary

 - Animated Virtual Reality